 The instrument will be delivered in special transportation and storage boxes.
 The units themselves are protected by ESD protecting foils.
 Shock, temperature and humidity will be monitored during transportation.

-Refer to the appropriate instrument MICD drawings and [RD15] before instrument integration on S/C. Consider also the instrument's purging procedure in [RD15] and perform the integration according [AD6].
+Refer to the appropriate instrument MICD drawings and [RD15] before instrument integration on S/C. Consider also the instrument's purging procedure in [RD15].